-- Within the context of the Secretary General's above-mentioned two-year programme, the CoE is organising the Workshop aimed at bringing together the representatives of the National Human Rights Institutions (NHRIs) and the European Network of National Human Rights Institutions (ENNHRI), as well as the ECtHR judges, the Commissioner for Human Rights and other CoE's bodies dealing with the topic in question.
-Also participating will be journalists' organisations, notably the European Federation of Journalists (EFJ), the International Federation of Journalists (IFJ), the Association of European Journalists (AEJ), Reporters Without Borders (RWB), Article 19, Index on Censorship, the Committee to Protect Journalists, International Press Institute. - Physical and psychological safety of journalists and other media actors, bloggers, writers, etc., is but one of the means to achieving an enabling environment for freedom of expression.
-Many other adverse elements have been identified and addressed in the relevant CoE's instruments, e.g. impunity of perpetrators of crimes committed against journalists, threats to the confidentiality of journalists' sources, threats to journalists' privacy, and chilling effects on media freedom related to judicial intimidation and political intimidation of journalists including hate speech and incitement to violence against journalists.
-The Workshop will endeavour to provide some insight into these topics from the perspectives of both the CoE and the NHRIs.
+Within the context of the Secretary General's above-mentioned two-year programme, the CoE and ENNHRI are organising the Seminar aimed at bringing together the representatives of NHRIs and other national mechanisms, as well as ECtHR judges and other CoE's bodies dealing with the topic in question.
+Also participating will be journalists' organisations, notably the European Federation of Journalists (EFJ), the International Federation of Journalists (IFJ), the Association of European Journalists (AEJ), Reporters Without Borders (RWB), Article 19, Index on Censorship, the Committee to Protect Journalists, and the International Press Institute.

+Physical and psychological safety of journalists and other media actors, bloggers, writers, etc., is but one of the means to achieving an enabling environment for freedom of expression.
+Many other adverse elements have been identified and addressed in the relevant Council of Europe's instruments, e.g. impunity of perpetrators of crimes committed against journalists, threats to the confidentiality of journalists' sources, threats to journalists' privacy, and chilling effects on media freedom related to judicial intimidation and political intimidation of journalists including hate speech and incitement to violence against journalists.
+The Seminar will endeavour to provide some insight into these topics from the perspectives of both the CoE and the NHRSs.